 Maximum Medical Improvement

-Maximum medical improvement (MMI) is a medical term used by your physician to indicate he believes you have basically gotten as good as you are going to get from your recovery of your workers’ compensation injury(ies).
+Maximum medical improvement (MMI) is a medical term used by your workers compensation treating physician to indicate he believes you have basically gotten as good as you are going to get medically from your workers’ compensation injury(ies).
 This does NOT mean that your workers’ compensation claim is over.
 It does NOT mean that you can never return to the doctor.
 It does NOT mean that your entitlement to prescriptions or medical equipment will end.
 Medically, it just means that there is no major medical procedure that will improve your condition significantly.